muut/riotjs-admin/doc/modular.md

 [TOC]

-# What is Riot.js?
+## What is Riot.js?

-## 1. A minimal approach to MV* world
+### 1. A minimal approach to MV* world
 Riot is a client-side MVP library to build modular single page applications.
 It weights 1kb and has 3 public methods so it's extremely simple and easy to learn.
 You'll be in complete control and there is no extra stuff on your way.
 You start small and add stuff as you need it.
 Not the other way around.
 Minimal approach helps everyone to understand the pieces that make your application.

-## 2. Vanilla JavaScript and jQuery
+### 2. Vanilla JavaScript and jQuery
 Riot uses vanilla JavaScript to structure the code and jQuery to build the user interaction.
 You'll master classic design patterns and elementary JavaScript instead of framework specific idioms.
 Frameworks come and go but universal programming skills are forever.

-## 3. Modular code
+### 3. Modular code
 The purpose of Riot is to build modular applications that are easy to manage and extend by multiple developers.
 Your application will be "loosely coupled".
 Riot.js is all about modularity and the documentation centers solely on this purpose.

-## 4. API oriented
+### 4. API oriented
 The "frameworkless" nature of Riot forces you to focus on designing the API instead of building things around a certain framework.
 Your precious business logic is pure JavaScript that runs on server too.

-## 5. Demo application
+### 5. Demo application
 Riot.js comes with an example application that goes beyond a Todo MVC.
 It's an administration panel that is easy to continue with.
 Something useful.
 It's well documented and shows the basics of modular programming and API centered design.

-This documentation is split into two parts: 1) outlining the core concepts in modular single page applications and 2) code samples.
-After those you can peek the source code of the [demo application](https://github.com/moot/riotjs-admin) to get full understanding of modular Riot applications.
+This documentation starts by outlining the core concepts in modular single page applications and slowly increases the amount of code samples.
+After the documentation you can have a look at the source code of the [demo application](https://github.com/moot/riotjs-admin) to get full understanding of modular client-side applications.

-# Modular applications
+## Modular applications

 Your job is to build applications that are split into modules.
 Each module performs a logically discrete function and it's not dependent on other modules.
 This has major benefits:

-1) A large program can be broken into smaller and simpler units
+1. A large program can be broken into smaller and simpler units
-2) Modules can be added/removed/modified without breaking the application
+2. Modules can be added/removed/modified without affecting the other parts of the application
-3) Several programmers can work on individual modules at the same time
+3. Several programmers can work on individual modules at the same time
-4) The program structure is easy to understand even for newcomers
+4. The program structure is easy to understand even for newcomers
-5) Ability to build a different subset of modules for different needs
+5. Ability to build a different subset of modules for different needs

 Modularity is the single most important key for large scale applications.

-## What is modular?
+### What is modular?

 A modular application consists of two things: